pwittchen/wittchen.io/README.md

 ====
 a source code of my personal website and blog

-output static pages for the blog are generated with [hexo](https://hexo.io/) framework
+static pages for the blog are generated with [hexo](https://hexo.io/) framework

 running
 -------